CreateRemoteThread/doxastica/docs/luaref.md

 - call(func_addr,args...) can call any arbitrary address as if it were a function, and pass any number of arbitrary arguments

+- thiscall(func_addr,this_ptr,args...) can call any arbitrary address as if it were a function, and pass any number of arbitrary arguments. this_ptr is put in ecx.

 - catchthis(func_addr,save_loc) can steal the "this" pointer out of a C++ function call by crafting a thread-safe code cave (jmp->mov loc,ecx->push/ret). the original use case was to provide a "this" pointer to a patch dll, so pass this over.

 - deref(data_addr) can derefernce a UINT_PTR, returning the data at data_addr. this does
   exception handle...

+- fromVector3(string) can parse out a string to 3 lua numbers, representing xyz of a Vector3 object.

+- toVector3(x,y,z) can ceate a length 12 string representing a Vector3 object (it returns the pointer so you can pass it to things that need a Vector3